PombertLab/SYNY/README.md

 By default, the barplots are formatted for a widescreen (landscape) output (width/height ratio: 19.2/10.8).
 This ratio can be adjusted with the `--height` and `--width` command line switches.

+#### Dotplots

+If pairwise genome alignments are performed with [minimap2](https://github.com/lh3/minimap2), by default, dotplot-like scatter plots will be generated from the minimap2-generated PAF alignment files with [paf_to_dotplot.py](https://github.com/PombertLab/SYNY/blob/main/paf_to_dotplot.py) and [matplotlib](https://matplotlib.org/).
+If desired, this step can be skipped entirely with the `--no_dotplot` command line switch.
+Note that plotting large genomes can quickly eat up a lot of memory.
+When running out of memory, this process will be terminated automatically before a PNG image can be produced.

 ##### Example of a dotplot generated from the minimap2 pairwize alignments (PAF) files (using defaults settings):

 <p align="left">
   <img src="https://github.com/PombertLab/SYNY/blob/main/Images/WM276_vs_JEC21.1e5.19.2x10.8.blue.png">
 </p>

-If pairwise genome alignments are performed with [minimap2](https://github.com/lh3/minimap2), by default, dotplot-like scatter plots will be generated from the minimap2-generated PAF alignment files with [paf_to_dotplot.py](https://github.com/PombertLab/SYNY/blob/main/paf_to_dotplot.py) and [matplotlib](https://matplotlib.org/).
-If desired, this step can be skipped entirely with the `--no_dotplot` command line switch.
-Note that plotting large genomes can quickly eat up a lot of memory.
-When running out of memory, this process will be terminated automatically before a PNG image can be produced.

 In these dotplots, each chromosome/contig from the query is plotted as a column (x-axis) against each chromosome/contig from the subject (y-axis).
 In the above example, a total of 196 subplots (14 x 14 chromosomes) are plotted using matplotlib's [subplot](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.subplots.html) function.
 In these plots, matches identified with minimap2 are scatter-plotted using the selected color (defaut: blue), with repeated loci indicated by the presence of matches across two or more contigs/chromosomes.